 - What is your LTV:CAC?
 (This demonstrates the return on investment from your customers.)

-Demonstrate a growth story.
-A forecast financial model is essential to quantify how the growth story is expected to play out.
+Demonstrate a growth story for your startup.
+A forecast financial model is one of the essential components in your pitch deck to quantify how the growth story is expected to play out.
 And while you don’t need a detailed, long-range forecast (as startup growth is by nature unpredictable), you need to be able to demonstrate a pattern for growth and expected future revenue with projected operating costs.
-The capital that you are seeking to raise should also be included as part of your financial forecast.
-In many cases, you may need to create a few potential scenarios for your forecasts.
+The capital that you are seeking to raise for your startup should also be included as part of your financial deck.
+In many cases, you may need to create a few potential scenarios modelling for your forecasts.

 - Are the growth rate assumptions sustainable?